UPDATED: JULY 26, 2022 | 1 MIN READ

 Which type of heart disease is the most common?

-Coronary Heart Disease is the most common form of heart disease.
+Coronary Heart Disease is the most common form.
 It’s caused when the arteries supplying the blood either narrow or harden from plaque buildup.

-When this happens, your risk of having a heart attack increases greatly.
+When this happens, your risk of having a heart attack increases significantly.
 Fortunately, regular checkups can help your doctor detect the early warning signs of coronary heart disease.
-Use this annual physical exam checklist to ensure you’re getting the preventative care you need.
+Use this annual physical exam checklist to ensure you get the necessary preventative care.

 5 Tips for heart disease prevention